 Let them take the lead.
 If they want to talk, be a good listener.
-Listen to what is said and how it’s said.
+Listen to what’s said and how it’s said.

 Try to be OK with silence.
 It may help people with cancer to focus their thoughts.
-Constantly talking because you are nervous can be irritating.
-Sometimes silence is comforting and allows them to express even more of their thoughts and feelings.
+Talking because you are nervous can be irritating.
+Sometimes silence is comforting and allows them to better express their thoughts and feelings.

 Try to maintain eye contact.
 This gives the person a sense that you are really present and listening carefully.

 Touching, smiling, and warm looks can get past the barriers of the illness to the person you know and love.

 Try not to give advice.
 Giving good advice is hard when you are not in the person’s shoes.
 It’s safer to ask questions or listen.

 Do not say, “I know how you feel.”
 The person may get angry because you really don’t know how they feel.